AdamEssenmacher/MemoryToolkit.Maui/README.md

 - `DetectOnly`: do not tear down; useful for leak monitoring-only runs.
 - `DisconnectHandlers`: call MAUI's built-in handler disconnection path.
 This is the V2 default.
-- `Compartmentalize`: clear binding contexts, parent/content references, logical children, and resources before disconnecting handlers.
+- `Compartmentalize`: clear binding contexts, parent/content references, gesture recognizers, logical children, and resources before disconnecting handlers.

 MAUI 9+ already disconnects handlers automatically in common cases, such as back navigation, and exposes `DisconnectHandlers()` for explicit cleanup.
 MemoryToolkit.Maui keeps `DisconnectHandlers` as the default because it gives the toolkit a low-destruction cleanup action when its lifecycle inference says a view is done.
 Use `Compartmentalize` when you are validating leak propagation or need fault containment.